Critical-Care/ABCDE-Approach-/README.md

-# A-Underlying principles

-The approach to all deteriorating or critically ill patients is the same.
+# The approach to all deteriorating or critically ill patients is the same.
 The underlying principles are:

 Use the Airway, Breathing, Circulation, Disability, Exposure (ABCDE) approach to assess and treat the patient.
 Do a complete initial assessment and re-assess regularly.